NOTE: This page is currently being updated. The content you will see may be incomplete at the time of your visit. Come back soon for more resources!

 Conflicts of Interest

-While our COI webpages have many more resources, here are some basics for explaining COI in the context of RCR
+While our COI webpages have many more resources, here is an explanation of COI in the context of RCR

 |This document is designed to be used as talking points and/or a handout for students to introduce them to the basic concepts of Conflicts of Interest.||COI Basics|

-For more information on animal welfare, please visit our IACUC FAQ page.
+For information on animal welfare, please visit our IACUC FAQ page.